robin-raymond/zax.io/pointers.md

 #### Function pointer casting

-Functions can be cast to and from a Unknown types using the `unsafe copyas` operator.
-The `unsafe copyas` operator is necessary to create a copy of captured values otherwise captured values referenced in a function might become lost.
+Functions can be cast to and from a Unknown types using the `unsafe copy as` operator.
+The `unsafe copy as` operator is necessary to create a copy of captured values otherwise captured values referenced in a function might become lost.

 ````zax
 print final : ()(...) = {